20 Reasons to Volunteer on a Gap Year

 1. You'll Be Giving Something Back

 One of the main reasons why people volunteer is because they want to do something good for others.
-Real Gap Experience work with communities based all over the world focusing on the areas of development, childcare, wildlife and conservation.
+On our websites you can find organisations who work with communities based all over the world focusing on the areas of development, childcare, wildlife and conservation.

 2. You'll Have Unique Opportunities